CptHilda0079/CptHilda0079.github.io/_posts/2024-01-07-TryHackMe-Agent_Sudo.md

 Size:       86
 Compressed: 280
 ```
-We can now access the content of the file.
+We can now access the file content.
 Accessing this we find a "To_agentR.txt" file.
 ```
 └─$ cat To_agentR.txt
 Agent C,